 Since deflection θ is proportional to the square of current flowing through the coil, therefore, the scale of such an instrument is non-uniform, being crowded in the beginning.
 However, by choosing proper dimensions, shape and position of the soft iron piece (vane), it is possible to design and construct an instrument with a scale which is very nearly uniform over a considerable part of its length.

-Repulsion Type Moving Iron Instrument Working Principle
+Repulsion Type Moving Iron Instruments

 The basic principle of a repulsion type moving iron instruments is that the repulsive forces will act when two similarly magnetized iron pieces, are placed near each other.

 It consists of a fixed cylindrical hollow coil which carries the operating current.
 Inside the coil, there are two soft iron pieces (rods or vanes) placed parallel to each other and along the axis, of the coil.